Syntagma Square is one of Athen’s most historic districts. Countless notable events have taken place here throughout the centuries.

-Pick up a fresh baked koulouri (the Greek answer to the American pretzel) for breakfast, have warm bougatsa at Iroon square, and then sample an array of meze dishes at a local taverna.
+Pick up a fresh-baked koulouri (the Greek answer to the American pretzel) for breakfast, have warm bougatsa at Iroon square, and then sample an array of meze dishes at a local taverna.
 Food tours are a great way to get your bearings at the start of your Athens itinerary.

 Admire the Frescoes Inside the Metropolitan Cathedral of Athens

-The vast majority of the Greek population belong to the Orthodox faith (over 95%).
+The vast majority of the Greek population belongs to the Orthodox faith (over 95%).
 With many Athenians being very religious, it should come as no surprise that there are a plethora of beautiful, ornate churches to be found across the city.